tarwn/lessthandot-hugo/blogs/content/posts/2010-08-10-creating-a-conceptual-data-model.md

 ### What does the business do?

 It may not always be necessary to ask the business this (hopefully if you work there you already know the answer), but at a minimum it should be written somewhere near your other notes.
 The business provides context for the data and drives the relative importance of different terms and entities.
-It's important to remember that one company's definition of “customer” could be entirely different from another company's.
-Knowing the context helps us determine how important the terms from the prior conversation are and the wide variety of contexts is the reason there isn't one world-wide standard for the “Customer” entity.
+It's important to remember that one company's definition of "customer" could be entirely different from another company's.
+Knowing the context helps us determine how important the terms from the prior conversation are and the wide variety of contexts is the reason there isn't one world-wide standard for the "Customer" entity.

 <div style="text-align: center; color: #666666; float: left; margin: 1em;">
   <a href="http://www.flickr.com/photos/miranda_jc/3406275289/"><img src="http://www.tiernok.com/LTDBlog/conceptual/sneakycat.png" alt="Evaluate outside influences" title="Evaluate outside influences" /></a><br />Outside influences can sneak up<br />Sneaky Cat on <a href="http://www.flickr.com/photos/miranda_jc/3406275289/" title="See original on Flickr">Flickr</a>